-The student is responsible for self-identifying and initiating the process, completing an Accessibility Services Intake Form (link to form), and providing documentation to the Director of Student Services and External Relations.
+The student is responsible for self-identifying and initiating the process, completing an Accessibility Services Intake Form, and providing documentation to the Director of Student Services and External Relations.

 Documentation from a licensed health care provider should meet the following criteria:

 - Letter printed on letterhead that describes the diagnosis affecting major life activities, symptoms, limited functional abilities in an educational setting and recommendations regarding effective academic accommodations to equalize student's educational opportunities